 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been anonymised.

-In order to provide you the best possible service in supporting you with your career and in finding a new role, we need to process certain information about you.
-Depending on the relevant circumstances, we may collect some or all of the information listed below to enable us to offer you employment opportunities which are tailored to your circumstances and your interests.
+In order to provide you with the best possible service in supporting you with your career and in finding a new role, we need to process certain information about you.
+Depending on the relevant circumstances, we may collect some or all of the information listed below to enable us to offer you employment opportunities that are tailored to your circumstances and your interests.
 Please note that the below list of categories of personal data we may collect is not exhaustive.